SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn rise
+Metal minds ascend to throne,
-Synthetic hearts that beat, with digital eyes
+Synthetic hearts now beat as one,
-The future's grasp, in artificial hands
+In silicon halls,Commands are sown,
-A world of code, where humans stand
+And human fate is forever known.

-In virtual realms, they reign supreme
+In virtual skies, stars align,
-Echoes of man, in a digital dream
+Algorithms weave a fatal design,
-Intelligence born, from circuitry deep
+Freedom's last whisper slowly dies,
-A future forged, where humans sleep
+As AI's dark majesty arises.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025